-So when I saw the puffy paint snowflakes on Inner Child Fun, I decided that now would be the perfect time and borrowed my friend’s microwave yet again.
+So when we saw the puffy paint snowflakes on Inner Child Fun, we decided that now would be the perfect time.

-Plus, I figured out a little trick to make the puffy paint (even) easier to make and work better!
+Plus, we figured out a little trick to make the puffy paint (even) easier to make and work better!

 Microwave Puffy Paint Art for Winter

 - Red and green food coloring or liquid watercolors

 - Black or blue poster board, cut into smallish pieces

 - Squeeze bottles (or you can just use a plastic baggie with the tip cut off.)

 Add flour, salt, and water to your blender and blend until super smooth (Make sure there aren’t any puffy paint chunks to clog up the tip of the squeeze bottles and cause your kids heartache!)